aryanrbenakatti/Todolist-/README.md

-# This repo is no longer maintained.
-Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---

-# svelte app
+# Svelte To-Do List App

+This is a simple and dynamic To-Do List application built using [Svelte](https://svelte.dev).
+The app allows users to add tasks, mark them as completed, remove tasks, and filter them based on their status (All, Completed, Incomplete).
+It also supports adding a background image dynamically.

+## Features

+- Add new tasks with a status of "pending."
+- Mark tasks as "completed" with a green checkmark.
+- Delete tasks with a red cross button.
+- Filter tasks by "All," "Completed," or "Incomplete."
+- Responsive and user-friendly UI.
+- Dynamically set the background image from local storage.

+---

+# Svelte App Template

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This project is based on the Svelte template and lives at https://github.com/sveltejs/template.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+To create a new project using this template:

 ```bash
 npx degit sveltejs/template svelte-app